tendermint/tendermint/docs/introduction/what-is-tendermint.md

-from a team at IBM that is [augmented to handle potentially non-deterministic chaincode](https://www.zurich.ibm.com/~cca/papers/sieve.pdf) It is possible to implement this docker-based behaviour as a ABCI app in Tendermint, though extending Tendermint to handle non-determinism remains for future work.
+from a team at IBM that is [augmented to handle potentially non-deterministic chaincode](https://www.zurich.ibm.com/~cca/papers/sieve.pdf) It is possible to implement this docker-based behaviour as an ABCI app in Tendermint, though extending Tendermint to handle non-determinism remains for future work.